iffy/grace/README.md

     grace ls

+Wait for previous forwards to finish:

+    grace wait

 Switch traffic from port 7600 to port 7700 and wait for all connections to previous ports (7500 and 7600) to finish:

     grace switch --wait tcp:host=127.0.0.1:port=7700